vault-thirteen/Fast-CGI/ReadMe.md

       http://localhost:8000/phpBB3/install/app.php/support – the PHP script
-      acts as it should, thinking that the document is located at the level of `install` folder, but all the modern web browsers see this URL as an `install` file sitting in the `app.php` folder, which is one level above the `install` folder.
+      acts as it should, thinking that the document is located at the level of `install` folder, but all the modern web browsers see this URL as an `support` file sitting in the `app.php` folder, which is one level above the `install` folder.
 Together with another ancient habit to use relative links, this makes all the relations between pages, files and scripts – a total nonsense.
 Relative links stop working, CSS styles stop being used,